anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You spend a good piece of your life gripping a baseball and in the end it turns out that it was the other way around all the time.
+Quote: I think somehow, we learn who we really are and then live with that decision.

-By: Jim Bouton
+By: Eleanor Roosevelt